hansdarmawann/poc-democar/README.md

-# Capstone Project 1: Proof of Concept: Demo Car Lending System at XYZ Dealer by Hans Darmawan (JCDS2602)
+# Proof of Concept: Demo Car Lending System at XYZ Dealer by Hans Darmawan (JCDS2602)

 ## 1. Background